YuZhang/Security-Courseware/reading.md

 - 17S003110-栾效阳-SecureML A System for Scalable Privacy-Preserving Machine Learning.pdf
 - 17S003114-李子勃-Thou Shalt Not Depend on Me.pdf
 - 17S003115-朱秋苹-Dissecting Tor Bridges：a Security Evaluation of Their Private and Public Infrastructures.pdf
+- 17S003117-管志成-SoK Science, Security, and the Elusive Goal of Security as a Scientific Pursuit.pdf
 - 17S003119-葛蒙蒙-Obfuscation-Resilient Privacy Leak Detection for Mobile Apps Through Differential Analysis.pdf
 - 17S003120-齐帅-Show Me the Money!
 Finding Flawed Implementations of Third-party In-app Payment in Android Apps.pdf
 - 17S103129-王纯宇-The Security Impact of HTTPS Interception.pdf